 - Berserk Button: He does not like the "Cottonmouth" nickname.
 At all.
 Woe betide anyone who uses it in his hearing, and especially to his face.Cornell: MY NAME IS NOT COTTONMOUTH!

-[Tone, who used the name and was, up until doing so, previously very self-assured, is terrified as Stokes bellows in his face]
+[Tone, who used the name and was, up until doing so, very confident and self-assured around his boss, is now terrified as Stokes bellows in his face]

 - Big Bad Wannabe: While Stokes is a fairly threatening, successful villain, and causes the plot to start by indirectly causing Pop's death, he is still a regular mob boss facing a Nigh Invulnerable super-strong hero with no previous real experience of super-powered people, so he is severely outmatched; even his attempts to turn the population against Luke fail spectacularly.
 He does eventually finds Cage's weakness through his true identity and the Judas Bullets, but he gets killed by Mariah before he gets the opportunity to truly use either.
 Shades even warns him that Diamondback could have him killed anytime he wants and Domingo is ready to declare war against him.